-For nearly half a century, one iconic Pittsburgher has been a trusted fixture in millions of homes across the nation.
+For half a century, one iconic Pittsburgher has been a trusted fixture in millions of homes across the nation.
 He normally hangs out under the sink.

 Developed by Dr. Richard Moriarty and his staff at Children’s Hospital of Pittsburgh in 1972, the Mr. Yuk symbol stands with Smokey Bear and McGruff the Crime Dog as the best-known public education mascots of the 20th century.
 His character has warned generations of children away from the harmful chemicals in their homes.